jzheng20/SOLID/content/_index.md

             <p class="text-sm text-gray-700 mb-4">
               Congratulations to our team on getting two papers accepted to NeurIPS 2025!
 Topics include global optimization and decision transformers.
             </p>
-            <a href="/publications" class="text-sm text-green-600 underline hover:text-green-800">See Publications →</a>
           </div>

           <!-- News Card 3 -->